lillo42/trupe/docs/actors/actor-lifecycle.md

 }
 ```

+> **Note:** `BeforeRestartAsync` is not delivered as a mailbox message.
+It is invoked synchronously by `AbstractSupervisor.BeforeRestartActorAsync`, and any exceptions it throws are swallowed so the restart can proceed.

 ### `AfterRestartAsync`

 Called after a new instance of the actor has been created following a restart.
+It is triggered by the `AfterRestartActor` system message.
 Use it to re-initialize state:

 ```csharp
 public override async ValueTask AfterRestartAsync(CancellationToken cancellationToken = default)